finopsfoundation/framework/_resources/project--finops-open-billing.md

 * Establish initial Steering Committee - **12/31/22**
 * Finalize project scope and establish steering committee - **1/27/23**
 * Public release of common specification - **3/21/23**

+Discuss these milestones and more on our [Community Slack channel for the FinOps Open Billing Standard](https://finopsfoundation.slack.com/archives/C045R6BPB2Q).

 ## Thank you to our contributors